Guest post by OHNE

 What is sexual desire?
 What does it mean to be aroused?
-Given that you’ve found your way to the MysteryVibe website, you’ve almost certainly experienced desire and arousal.
+Given that you’ve found your way here, you’ve almost certainly experienced desire and arousal.
 What the sensations are, how they make you feel, how you want to act on them… but do you know what causes them?
 Do you know what drives your sex drive?
 For those of you who menstruate, we wanted to find out.

 Sex drive is influenced by hormones, primarily testosterone, oestrogen, and progesterone.
 Sex hormones control and manipulate your desire for sex, but not your actual ability to engage in it.

 The number of times you actually have sex either with a partner, partners plural, or yourself (let’s not forget the importance of masturbation), does not determine your sex drive.

 There are lot of reasons your hormones might change and an almost infinite number of ways this might impact your sex drive.
 This is because everyone and their bodies are different in their own unique, frustrating, and fascinating ways.

 We’re going to be focusing on the ways in which oestrogen, progesterone and testosterone change throughout a menstrual cycle so that you can get to grips with the day-to-day fluctuations in your desire and arousal levels.